EBITDA vs EBIT: Understanding the Key Metrics for Smarter Financial Decision

 1. Capital-Intensive Industries

-• EBIT, on the other hand, includes depreciation, offering a better view assets utilisation.
+• EBIT, on the other hand, includes depreciation, offering a better view of asset utilization

 2. Debt Levels